 3. You can specify any test method names in TestNG as the method’s name constraint is not present in TestNG like in JUnit.

 4. TestNG allows you to group the test cases effortlessly which is not possible in JUnit.

 5. TestNG supports the following three 3 additional teardown/ setUp levels:

 6. TestNG does not require any class Extensions.

 7. TestNG permits us to define that each test case is independent of the other test case.

 8.TestNG lets us implement test cases based on groups.
-Let’s take a scenario where we have created two set of groups “Sanity” and “Regression”.
-If we want to implement the test cases under Sanity group then it is possible in TestNG framework.
+Let’s take a scenario where we have created “Sanity” and “Regression” groups.
+If we want to implement the test cases under the Sanity group then it is possible in the TestNG framework.

 9. Parallel implementation of Selenium test cases is possible in TestNG.